bioidiap/bob.pipelines/doc/xarray.rst

    >>> dataset = mario.xr.samples_to_dataset(samples, npartitions=3, meta=meta)
    >>> dataset  # doctest: +NORMALIZE_WHITESPACE
    <xarray.Dataset>
-   Dimensions:  (feature: 4, sample: 150)
+   Dimensions:  (sample: 150, feature: 4)
-   Dimensions without coordinates: feature, sample Data variables:
+   Dimensions without coordinates: sample, feature Data variables:
       target   (sample) int64 dask.array<chunksize=(50,), meta=np.ndarray>
       data     (sample, feature) float64 dask.array<chunksize=(50, 4), meta=np.ndarray>

 Now, we want to build a pipeline that instead of numpy arrays, processes this dataset instead.
 We can do that with our :any:`DatasetPipeline`.
 A dataset